-- Work is due to start on the East Shore in January 2024
+- Work is due to start on the East Shore on 15th January 2024 for 5 months

 - Upgraded, screened CSO (Combined Sewer Overflow) and new outfall within East Harbour to MLWS (Mean Low Water Springs).
 This will mean that the existing overflow is removed from the inner harbour and taken to MLWS

 - Upgrade power supply to existing waste water pumping station